Dublin quays: History

 The 20th century saw much development in the quays.
 In 1845, McBirney, Collis & Company opened a store at 16 and 17 Aston Quay, and remained on the site as a department store as McBirney's until 1984.
 The building incorporated a set of three three-bay houses on the site, which was later remodelled in 1865.
 The building still retains the original store frontage of the department store.
 The building was later occupied by a Virgin Megastore from 1986, and is now a branch of the supermarket chain, SuperValu.
 A controversial development was at Wood Quay by the Dublin Corporation in the late 1970s, when there were many archaeological Viking finds.
 This led to a very public and unsuccessful campaign to halt the development.
 Among the other quays that lost period buildings in the 1980s was Arran Quay, when 5 Georgian houses were demolished illegally in January 1989 by Linders of Smithfield.

 Announced in 1998 and with the first phase opened in late 2000, the Liffey Boardwalk is a series of pedestrian walkways which were developed along the quays in the early 21st century.

 On 21 February 2004, near the Clarence Hotel on Wellington Quay, a Dublin Bus lost control and mounted the pavement, crashing into a queue of 30 people boarding another bus to Maynooth.
 Five people were killed and 14 injured.
 The city's south quays were closed as rescue workers attended the scene.
 Driving conditions on the day were noted as being dry and clear and the driver was tried for dangerous driving causing death.
 His trial began in February 2007 at Dublin Circuit Court, but he was acquitted.
 It was found that the most likely cause of the accident had been a power surge in the engine.
 Volvo Bus Ltd, the manufacturers of Dublin Bus engines, said they were aware of "other cases of power surges in Ireland" in their engines.

-In 2006, local politicians proposed renaming some of the quays.
-MEP Gay Mitchell proposed renaming George's Quay or Victoria Quay to Joyce Quay or Behan Quay, for the Irish writers James Joyce and Brendan Behan.
+In 2006, local politicians proposed renaming some of the quays that are named after UK monarchs.
+Member of the European Parliament Gay Mitchell proposed renaming George's Quay or Victoria Quay to Joyce Quay or Behan Quay, for the Irish writers James Joyce and Brendan Behan.